-In June 2015, CCM Hong Kong, as the borrower, entered into a long-term loan agreement with Concord Medical Services Holdings Limited, as guarantor A, Shanghai Medstar, as guarantor B, Ascendium, as the shareholder of the borrower, and Gopher for the account of Gopher Asia Credit SP, as the original lender, whereby we are entitled to borrow a U.S. dollar term loan of up to US\$25.0 million bearing an interest rate of 9.0% per annum for our general working capital purposes.
+In June 2015, CCM Hong Kong, as the borrower, entered into a long-term loan agreement with Concord Medical Services Holdings Limited, as guarantor A, Shanghai Medstar, as guarantor B, Ascendium, as the shareholder of the borrower, and Gopher for the account of Gopher Asia Credit SP, as the original lender, whereby CCM Hong Kong was entitled to borrow a U.S. dollar term loan of up to US\$25.0 million bearing an interest rate of 9.0% per annum.
 This loan is secured by certain shares in the borrower beneficially owned by Ascendium and guaranteed by Concord Medical Services Holdings Limited and Shanghai Medstar.
-As of December 31, 2015, 2016 and 2017, we had an outstanding balance of RMB161.9 million, RMB172.6 million and RMB162.3 million (US\$24.9 million), respectively, which will be due in June 2018.
-For the same periods, we also incurred interest expenses to Gopher of RMB6.7 million, RMB15.1 million and RMB14.6 million (US\$2.3 million).
-Gopher is controlled by Mr. Zhe Yin, our former director.
-Mr. Yin resigned from being our member of the board of directors in July 2017 and did not hold any position in our company as of December 31, 2017.
+As of December 31, 2016 and 2017, the outstanding balance of the loan was RMB172.6 million and RMB162.3 million, respectively.
+The loan was fully paid as of December 31, 2018.
+In 2016, 2017 and 2018, we incurred interest expenses to Gopher of RMB15.1 million, RMB14.6 million and RMB7.0 million (US\$1.0 million), respectively.
+Gopher is controlled by Mr. Zhe Yin, our former director, who resigned from our board of directors in July 2017.